-Famous Italian food blogger Sonia Peronaci shows us how to make a perfect Bruschetta Caprese, on the youtube channel of Giallo Zafferano, the most popular of Italian cooking blogs.
+Famous Italian food blogger Sonia Peronaci shows us how to make a perfect Bruschetta Caprese.

 Carpaccio di Vitello

-Veal carpaccio with arugola and parmesan cheese is another simple and easy dish to prepare in the summer months.
+Veal carpaccio with arugula and Parmesan cheese is another simple and easy dish to prepare in the summer months.

 Choose the very best veal, sliced very thin.
 Arrange the slices on a platter, sprinkle with arugola and parmesan cheese, then season with olive oil, lemon, salt and pepper.
 Make sure that the raw meat is of high quality (the equivalent of “sushi grade” – to be eaten raw) and fresh.